Mediation is frequently used in personal injury disputes. It is one of the most effective ways to resolve a claim and offers many benefits.

 Mediation for personal injury cases offers many benefits.
 It is confidential, which is important to both parties.
 Since personal injury claims often focus on the health of an injured individual, there is no need to worry about personal medical details being revealed in the courtroom.
 Insurance companies also benefit from the confidential nature of mediation because they do not need to worry about a settlement setting a precedent for any future claims.

 It is also important to note that mediation is extremely efficient.
 Personal injury claims can take years to resolve when the court system is involved.
 Mediation can provide a settlement in just a few hours, as long as all parties are willing to negotiate and compromise.
-And because mediation is so efficient, it is less expensive and utilizes fewer resources.
+And because mediation is so efficient and utilizes fewer resources, it is less expensive.